 BATCH SPECIALTY INORGANIC CHEMICAL PLANT WASTE HEAT RECOVERY ALTERNATIVES EVALUATION

 The client owns and operates a facility that produces specialty metals (platinum, palladium) and catalyst washcoats.
 The client contracted with Process Engineering Associates, LLC (PROCESS) to perform a technical and economic evaluation of waste heat recovery alternatives for the exhaust gas from an existing waste heat boiler (WHB).
 The existing WHB is fed by the exhaust from a series of batch furnaces (7 total) within the facility.
 The exhaust gases are fed to secondary and tertiary combustion chambers before entering the WHB.
 The WHB generates approximately 100 psig steam for use in the plant.
-The exhaust gas from the WHB must be quenched from 1500o1500 degrees F to 140o140 degrees F before entering a scrubber.
+The exhaust gas from the WHB must be quenched from 1500o F to 140o F before entering a scrubber.
 The alternatives evaluation focused around recovery of the energy contained in this exhaust gas.
 In addition, the client also requested that PROCESS evaluate the technical and economic feasibility of using the WHB steam to generate electricity as a potential additional cost saving measure.

 Specific project tasks included the following: